jamielob/transitions/README.md

 ## Configuration (Optional)

-You can set the id of the container and the class of the content to whatever you want like this:
+You can set the classes of the container and content to whatever you want like this:

 ```
 Transitions.container = '.custom-container';